 Children, elderly individuals, and those with compromised immune systems or existing respiratory conditions are often more vulnerable to mold-related health issues.
 That said, regular home inspections and moisture control might significantly reduce exposure risks for all occupants.

-Technological Advances in Mold Removal
+Technological Advances in Mold Remediation

 Technological advances have transformed mold mitigation, introducing new equipment and techniques.
 Tools like thermal imaging cameras and moisture meters now offer greater detection precision.
 Methods such as dry ice blasting and enzymatic cleaners have also improved efficiency and safety in removal processes.